DECK CHECK! Upgrade your deck/patio to shine this summer

 Ask Keith a question:

 Got ANY question about remodeling?
 Just click here.
 Chat with Keith Santora directly.
 He’s the head of our company, Handyworks Remodeling and Design (HRD), and has over 30 years of remodeling experience.
-Get a fast answer for free, no obligation, direct from Keith, often the very same day (or the next business day).
+Get a fast answer with no obligation, direct from Keith.
+He usually replies the very same day (or the next business day).
 Try it!